 Who is leading the process?

-To lead engagement and guide the process, we’ve appointed Melbourne-based experts in social research and evaluation, First Person Consulting (FPC).
-The FPC team has set up a flexible, co-design process for you to share your thoughts and insights.
+We’ve appointed Melbourne-based experts in social research and evaluation, First Person Consulting (FPC) to lead engagement and guide the process.
+The FPC team has set up a flexible co-design process to capture participants’ thoughts and insights.

 What does the co-design process look like?